Kill Theory: Plot

 Realizing it is nearly 6 a.m. and the killer is approaching the house, Michael and Jennifer escape into the basement with an unconscious Amber.
-In the basement they hide and attempt to shoot the killer when he comes downstairs, however it is revealed to be Alex, having survived her attack from Brent earlier.
+In the basement, they hide and attempt to shoot the killer when he comes downstairs, it is revealed to be Alex, having survived her attack from Brent earlier.
 Alex quickly dies from the gunshot wound before Jennifer turns on Michael in desperation, stabbing him in the stomach.
-Michael tells Jennifer he would have died for her, but before she can kill him Amber attacks Jennifer and strangles her to death.
+Michael tells Jennifer he would have died for her, but before she can kill him, Amber attacks Jennifer and strangles her to death.
 Amber crawls next to Michael, intent on staying with him until the end.
 As the clock chimes six and the man approaches, Michael kills himself in order to save Amber.
-As the man passes, Amber says she'll never be like him, and though he expresses skepticism, he leaves her alive and departs from the house.
+As the man passes by, Amber says she'll never be like him, and though he expresses skepticism, he leaves her alive and departs the house.

-The killer leaves a voice mail in the psychiatrist's office, saying he's proved his theory that desperate people would resort to murder and the camera pans along a photograph to reveal Brent was the doctor's son.
+The killer leaves a voicemail in the psychiatrist's office, saying he's proved his theory that desperate people would resort to murder, and the camera pans along a photograph to reveal that Brent was the doctor's son.
 The killer laughs and says he's now found closure.